 4) The manufacturer is offering financial incentives to replace both systems at once.

-5) To achieve the desired efficiency for new air conditioner, it requires a complimentary furnace.
-Many high efficiency air conditioners need to be paired with a high efficiency furnace blower to achieve
+5) To achieve the desired efficiency for the new air conditioner, it requires a complimentary furnace.
+Many high efficiency air conditioners must be be paired with a high efficiency furnace blower to achieve the best efficiency.